Sponsored Links

 Deep brain stimulation (DBS) is a safe and effective intervention for treatment-resistant depression in patient with either unipolar major depressive disorder (MDD) or bipolar II disorder (BP).
 This is according to new research found in the Archives of General Psychiatry, one of the JAMA/Archives journals.

 A significant decrease in depressive symptoms and an increase in brain function were associated with continuing stimulation.
 Patients who experienced remission from the disorder did not experience spontaneous relapse.
-No participant had a manic or hypomanic episode.
+None of the participants had a manic or hypomanic episode.

 The small study included 17 participants.
 Mayberg and her team will continue to refine the intervention and improve the results.